sandwich-coder/CubeDimAE/README.md

 #### Files

 - **cubedimae.pdf**: The paper published at **BigComp2025** on February.
 - cube_dim.py: The implementation of the algorithm.
 - experiment.py: The experiment script used for the paper.
 - requirement.txt: The packages used for the implementation and experiment.
+- requirement_origina.txt: The versions used at the time of writing the paper.
 - materials: The figures and plotting script for this README.

 ⚠️  *The scripts are supplementary and were designed for internal experiments.*